ziap/ziap.github.io/content/blog/parallel-array/index.md

-The first difference is that the fields are properly typed with the exact numeric type, and it uses way less memory than the AoS approach --- 9 bytes per elment instead of at least 32 bytes.
+The first difference is that the fields are properly typed with the exact numeric type, and it uses way less memory than the AoS approach --- 9 bytes per element instead of at least 32 bytes.
 Also, counting alive monsters is significantly more optimized:

 ```ts